Reaching People – Board Members

 Executive Director, CALS (Member Trustee)

 I have been involved in the field of social welfare law advice since 1980, during which time I have worked as an adviser, supervisor and manager, before taking on my current position as Executive Director in 2000.
-I am a Trustee of Advice UK, the co-ordinating body for independent advice providers in the UK.

 I enjoy identifying and pursuing opportunities for the development and improvement of social welfare law advice services, and passionately believe in the role of the not-for-profit sector in delivering these services.
 Recent changes within the sector involving partnership and collaborative working with other providers covering a range of areas of work is new, innovative and exciting, which is why I believe in Reaching People’s potential to make a difference.
 Even after so many years in this field, my enthusiasm remains.